colehaus/colex/posts/futurism/main.md

 "I'm not totally sure.
 Schoemaker concluded that, 'Scenarios thus exploit one set of biases (such as the conjunction fallacy and intransitivities of beliefs) to overcome another set, namely overconfidence, anchoring and availability biases.' [@schoemaker93].
-If scenario planning is done well, that may not be too far from the truth."
+Ultimately, scenario planning may be one of the less bad prediction methods."

 </div>

-[^feedback]: I expected to find that one of the major difficulties in making forecasts is the limited opportunity, due to the timespans involved, for confirmation or rejection.
+[^feedback]: I expected to find that one of the major difficulties in making forecasts is the limited opportunity for confirmation or rejection, due to the timespans involved.
 I was quite surprised to find that, at least for some experimental tasks, this sort of feedback makes predictions worse [@balzer92] [@schmitt76].